 How do I make an appointment?
 Please call or SMS directly on 0472 830 661 or email me at sophie@animalbalance.com.au.
+My opening hours are 9am - 4pm Monday to Friday.

 Dr. Sophie may be in consult so please allow time for a response.